Wolfram von Richthofen: Crimea and Sevastopol

 On 20 May, Richthofen met Manstein again to discuss preparations for overcoming the fortress port of Sevastopol.
 It was emphasised that the same level of air support offered at Kerch was needed.
 On 22 May, Richthofen had the chance to meet with Hitler, who once again flattered the Luftwaffe commander and his abilities, referring to him as "his specialist".
 The aim of the discussion as far as Richthofen was concerned, was to impress upon Hitler the importance of not diverting forces away from the front as had been done at Kerch.
 Hitler listened closely and agreed.
 Hitler and the Chief of the General Staff Hans Jeschonnek intended to promote Richthofen to command Luftflotte 4, while sending Alexander Löhr to the Balkans.
 Göring wanted Bruno Loerzer, his friend and commander of Fliegerkorps II to take the job, but Hitler wanted a hands-on commander.
 Jeschonnek agreed that the higher command of the air force was lousy, and needed a competent combat leader.
-On 25 May he flew the six-hour flight back to Simferopol.
+On 25 May, Richthofen flew the six-hour flight back to Simferopol.

 During the planning phase he ordered anti-shipping operations to cease in the region.
 Richthofen feared that the coming operations would mean friendly fire incidents against Axis shipping near Sevastopol.
 Admiral Götting and Fliegerführer Süd (Flying Leader South) Wolfgang von Wild, responsible for all naval aviation in the region, ignored the request; it was only necessary to abandon operations in the Crimean shipping lanes, not the whole expanse of the Black Sea.

 Richthofen pooled his resources with Wild and Kurt Pflugbeil's Fliegerkorps IV.
 This gave the Luftwaffe some 600 aircraft to support Manstein.
 Richthofen scraped up all the forces he could for the assault, getting three dive-bomber, six medium bomber and three fighter Gruppen for the operation.
 He was not overly concerned with his fighter strength, as his fighters outnumbered the 60-odd aircraft of the Soviet air defence.
 He could begin close support operations immediately and did not have to wait to conduct time-wasting battles for air superiority.
 So confident was Richthofen that the VVS posed no threat, he lent his Flak forces to the army, though he retained operational control.

 The stages of the air campaign were managed into three; attacking Soviet reserves beyond German artillery; raids against harbour facilities, airfields, fortresses and shipping; cooperating with German artillery to cancel out Soviet mortar and gun batteries.
 Richthofen acknowledged that not all of these components could be conducted simultaneously.
 He chose shattering the fortifications through relentless air bombardment as most important.
 To do this, Richthofen garnered most of the air units into supporting the land operations.
 His view of anti-shipping operations, and Wolfgang von Wild's conduct of them, was scathing.
-However, he did not take into account the systemic technical problems with German U-Boat and aerial torpedoes which were unreliable, and blamed Wild and the air units instead for failing to achieve much success.
+However, he did not take into account the systemic technical problems with German U-boat and aerial torpedoes which were unreliable, and blamed Wild and the air units instead for failing to achieve much success.